EternalCurious/port-scanner/README.md

 3. Worker threads pull ports from the queue and attempt TCP connections
 4. Open ports are recorded with their service name and optional banner
 5. Results are sorted and displayed in a formatted table

-6. ## Legal Disclaimer
+##Legal Disclaimer
-7. This tool is intended for **authorized testing only**.
+This tool is intended for **authorized testing only**.
 Only scan systems you own or have explicit permission to test.
 Unauthorized port scanning may be illegal.

-                            8. ## License

-                            9. MIT License — see [LICENSE](LICENSE) for details.
+ MIT License — see [LICENSE](LICENSE) for details.